aramis-lab/clinicadl/.github/ISSUE_TEMPLATE/bug_report.md

     label: ClinicaDL version
     render: shell
     description: |
-      What version of Nilearn are you using?
+      What version of ClinicaDL are you using?

       You can check this by entering `python -c "import clinicadl; print(clinicadl.__version__)"` in the command line.
   validations: